-This delicious and tangy Moist Lemon Cake Recipe is easy to make and is perfect for dessert, picnic, and even afternoon tea.
-Topped with a sweet yummy glaze
+This Moist Lemon Cake Recipe is soft, fluffy, tangy, and easy to make.
+Topped with a sweet glaze, it is perfect for dessert, brunch, picnics, or afternoon tea.

 Moist Lemon Cake Recipe